-In many cases where a family member is doing drugs and or alcohol and their abuse has been going on unchecked for some time it’s safe to say this person has a drug addiction.
-Substance abuse in some cases can occur fairly rapidly whereas with others it can take many years before you can label it as abuse or as drug dependent.
+In many cases, when a family member is doing drugs or drinking alcohol and getting in trouble for it, and it has been going on for some time, it’s safe to say this person has a drug problem.
+Substance abuse in some cases can occur fairly rapidly whereas with others it can take many years before you can label it as abuse or addiction.

 When a drug addict is lying to you, things in the house are disappearing mysteriously or each question being asked of the drug addict is replied with an accusation towards you; you know it’s time to get this person into a drug rehab program.

 Many family members worry about a loved one that is addicted to some form of drug this includes alcohol.
 They fear that their brother, sister, father, or cousin will either end up in prison, in the emergency room, or in the morgue.
 An enormous amount of family members dread receiving a phone announcing the worst.

 It’s understandable that they want to help this person.
 Often it begins with the lighter approach of talking to the addict over and over and the response is always the same; the addict promises to quit and will stop using drugs and denies the need for drug treatment altogether.
 But you soon find out that they have not stopped drugs but just got more secretive about it.

 The next step is usually an approach of anger and threats towards them to stop and once more the drug addict will abide and appease you by promising to do better but still says that he doesn’t need drug treatment.
 But soon after you find that they are back using drugs again and you doubt if they ever stopped using as they promised.